Your business needs an address.

-And when you adopt a virtual reception or virtual landline to your office, you’ll be able to direct your receptionists by editing your call handling script, instructions, and even who to transfer live calls to in your business.
+And when you adopt a virtual receptionist, virtual personal assistant or virtual landline to your office, you’ll be able to direct your reception by editing your call handling script, instructions, and even who to transfer live calls to in your business.

 All invoices too can be reviewed.
 And if you need any amendments to your account, you can do it from the portal too.

 As a business owner, you have big decisions to make.
 We don’t want choosing whether to have a virtual office or not to be one of them.
 That’s why we offer the option to cancel at any time.